-Here are 10 companies that have found success creating and crafting products in the United States.
+Here are the top companies that achieved success crafting products in the United States.

 Airstream

-Airstream has been making iconic trailers and recreational vehicles in its Jackson Center, Ohio plant since 1952.
+Airstream has been making iconic trailers and recreational vehicles in its Jackson Center, Ohio, plant since 1952.
 The company emphasizes the quality of its travel trailers and claims 70% of its produced trailers “are still on the road” today.
-Airstream sells its trailers to a mostly American audience, but it also ships its trailers all over the world.
+Airstream sells its trailers to mostly U.S. consumers, but it ships its trailers all over the world.

 Burt’s Bees

-Durham, North Carolina-based Burt’s Bees may best be known for its ubiquitous lip balm, but it should also be known for making all of its products in a tobacco-warehouse-turned-factory in North Carolina.
-The company sources its hard-to-get beeswax in Tanzania, but the rest of the process happens in the United States.
-On top of lip balm, the company also sells many other manufactured-in-the-USA products including makeup, face cream, body lotion, toothpaste and more.
+Durham, North Carolina-based Burt’s Bees may be renowned for its ubiquitous lip balm, but it should also be known for making its products in a tobacco warehouse that was converted into a factory.
+The company sources its hard-to-get beeswax in Tanzania, but the rest of the manufacturing happens in the United States.
+In addition to lip balm, the company sells many other manufactured-in-the-USA products, including makeup, face cream, body lotion, toothpaste, and more.

 California House

-California Houseoffers custom-made, high-end furniture designed to help families and friends play games and entertain guests.
-Its items include pool tables, shuffleboard tables, home bars, stools and more.
-All of its furniture and accessories are made to order at the company’s factory in Sacramento, which has been operating since 1953.
+California House offers custom-made, high-end game room furniture.
+Its items include pool tables, shuffleboard tables, home bars, stools, and more.
+All of its furniture and accessories are made at the company’s factory in Sacramento, which has been operating since 1953.

 Gorilla Glue

-Cincinnati, Ohio-based Gorilla Glue has steadily grown more popular during the past two decades, with its line of adhesives, tapes and sealants — all of which are made the U.S. The family-owned company started selling its versatile polyurethane glue to consumers in 1999, but then it expanded to manufacture and sell its own “tough” versions of duct tape and silicone sealants.
+Cincinnati, Ohio-based Gorilla Glue has steadily grown in popularity during the past two decades, with its line of adhesives, tapes, and sealants — all of which are made in the U.S. The family-owned company began selling its versatile polyurethane glue to consumers in 1999 and then expanded to manufacture and sell its own “tough” versions of duct tape and silicone sealants.

 Heritage Bicycles

-While Chicago-based Heritage Bicycles may have a name that sounds like it only manufactures bikes, it also sells quite a bit of coffee.
-The company has several retail locations in Chicago where you might go in to grab a latte but then walk out with a new made-in-the-USA bicycle.
-Its American-made bikes are a point of pride for the company, which claims it is the “only completely Chicago-made bike since Schwinn production left the city in the ’70s.”
+While Chicago-based Heritage Bicycles may have a name that sounds like it only manufactures bikes, it also sells coffee.
+The company has several retail locations in Chicago where you might walk in to grab a latte and then walk out with a new made-in-the-USA bicycle.
+Its bikes are a point of pride for the company, which claims it is the “only completely Chicago-made bike since Schwinn production left the city in the ’70s.”

 L.L.Bean